gscanlon21/notes/content/office/e-ink.md

 `⏻`
 : Power
 : **Memory function**
-  : Press power button for more than 5 seconds to remember your favorite display mode, contrast & speed .
+  : Press power button for more than 5 seconds to remember your favorite display mode, contrast & speed.

 ### Display Mode Instruction